FragozoLeonardo/Genki-Yoshi/README.md

 - Font options.
 - Support for customizing the number of cells.
 - Rspec tests in order to assegurate the application is working as intended.
+- Improvements on the matter of OOP and Programming Principles such as SOLID.
+- A Web Version

 ---